-The Canadian periodic table highlights 150 Canada-based startups, investors, and exits like that of Shopify and Real Matters.
+The Canadian periodic table highlights 150 Canada-based startups, investors, and exits, including the IPOs of Lightspeed POS and Shopify.

-Notably, Canada’s tech ecosystem as a whole is showing signs of growth.
-On an annual basis, 2016 saw deal activity to VC-backed Canadian companies climb 7%, according to the Q4 and Full-year 2016 Money Tree Canada Report from PwC and CB Insights.
+On an annual basis, 2018 saw overall funding to VC-backed Canadian companies increase to $3.5B, with deal activity up 30% YoY, according to the 2018 Money Tree Canada Report from PwC Canada and CB Insights.

-The startups selected for inclusion in the table below all have at least $1M in funding, and have obtained funding since 2014.
-Additionally, they were pulled from analysis using CB Insights data around funding, and company health including momentum as captured by our proprietary Mosaic algorithm.
+The startups selected for inclusion in the table below are all VC-backed technology companies with at least $1M in equity funding, and have obtained equity funding since 2015.
+The companies were highlighted for analysis using CB Insights data on funding and company health, including momentum, as captured by our proprietary Mosaic algorithm.

-The top part of the table lists private investor-backed companies in select industries, as well as notable VC and corporate investors in Canada.
-The bottom two rows of the table outline notable exits of Canada-based companies.
+The top 7 rows of the table lists private, investor-backed companies in select industries, as well as notable VC and corporate investors in Canada.
+The bottom two rows outline notable exits of Canada-based companies.

 We broke Canadian tech down into the following categories: